jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/connections.rst

      Empty connectors on Classic patient cart

-  The cables from the SUJs are pretty short but they should reach the back of dVRK SUJ controller when it is mount one the patient cart's column.
+  The cables from the SUJs are pretty short but they should reach the back of dVRK SUJ controller when it is mounted on the patient cart's column.